 For more information about how Judaism addresses death, we like this resource from RitualWell.

 Shiva is a time when the community can join together to support those in mourning.
 For Temple Micah shiva customs, please see our Shiva Guide.

 Yahrzeits (anniversaries of the deaths of loved ones) are commemorated on Friday evening and Saturday morning.
 A yahrzeit notice will be sent to members who have provided information to the temple.
 If you wish to speak at services in memory of a loved one, please contact the office about the availability of the desired date.

 Temple Micah maintains a cemetery for members and their families at Mt.
 Lebanon Cemetery in Adelphi, MD.
 Nearly 400 burial sites are located in two sections.
 Learn more about the cemetery.

 The cemetery is a Temple Micah community effort, managed by the Cemetery Trustees.
 A perpetual maintenance fund pays for the annual upkeep of the landscaping.
 A cemetery trustee is always on call to provide assistance whether a plot already is owned or must be purchased.
 The trustee will help deal with the cemetery personnel, accompany the family member to the cemetery, and assist with the details.

 Mt.
 Lebanon Cemetery is located off Adelphi Road in Adelphi, MD.

 After entering Mt.
-Lebanon Cemetery from Adelphi Rd, to go to the main part of the Micah Cemetery, take your first right and go to the end of cul-de-sac — the Temple Micah section is straight ahead down the hill.
-To go to the interfaith section of the Micah Cemetery, from the cemetery entrance go straight past the cemetery office, continuing as the road bends left and left again.
-The interfaith section is on your right, marked by the Micah bench.
+Lebanon Cemetery from Adelphi Rd, to go to the Adelphi Road part of the Micah Cemetery, take your first right and go to the end of cul-de-sac — the Temple Micah section is straight ahead down the hill.
+To go to the Cemetery Road section of the Micah Cemetery, from the cemetery entrance go straight past the cemetery office, continuing as the road bends left and left again.
+The section is on your right, marked by the Micah bench.